Sundawas

-Sundawas is a village in Hisar tehsil and district in the Indian state of Haryana.
-Sundawas is located on Balsamad Road via Siswala around 24 KM away from District center Hisar (city).
-Village is located near to eastern border of Rajasthan just distance of 10 K.M.
-It is last village on Haryana side with fertile black soil.
+Sundawas is a village in Hisar and district in the Indian state of Haryana.
+Sundawas is located on Balsamad Road via Siswala around 24 km away from District center Hisar (city).
+The village is located near to eastern border of Rajasthan, just 10 km away.
+It is the last village on the Haryana side with fertile black soil.

 History

 As per government of India 1981 records Village was also known as Sundawala.
 Sundawas was connected modern road via siswala - Sundawas road during 1973.
 It took almost a decade when next road was notified for village.
 Sundawas was connected with balsamand via road in 1984.